Samsung is the biggest TV manufacturer in the world, thanks to its broad range of 4K and 8K TVs with LCD and QLED displays.

 The two cheapest ranges to support the new (for 2021) Neo QLED display technology are the QN90A and QN85A.

-There are some clear differences between these models and the QN94A above them, but how much impact these difference will have on overall quality remains to be seen.
+There are some clear differences between these models and the QN94A above them.

 First is HDR.
 At first glance, Samsung keeps it simple here by making all its 4K TVs support HDR10+, one of the advanced formats.
 However, to complicate things a touch, each TV also has an HDR rating.
 The maximum rating is HDR 4000 on the QN900A 8K range.
 The QN90A and QN85A have ratings of HDR 1500 and HDR 24x respectively.